S-Samiksha/DSAI-Project/README.md

 ## Exploratory Data Analysis (EDA)
-In the github repository, there are 5 parts to EDA:
+In the GitHub repository, there are 5 parts to EDA:
  1. Part 1_Review Status
  2. Part 2_Delivery Time
  3. Part 3_Product Type
  4. Part 4_Payment Mode
  5. Part 5_Multi Variate Analysis

-Each of these parts explain the CSVs provided by the Kaggle Website.
-Additionally, it helps to sieve out variables that affect review score so that it can be later used for multi variate analysis and thereafter machine learning.
+Each of these parts explains the CSVs provided by the Kaggle Website.
+Additionally, it helps to sieve out variables that affect review score so that they can be later used for multivariate analysis and thereafter machine learning.

 #### Cleaning and Reorganizing Review Score
 The review score is a categorical data type with a class imbalance.